 Noninvasive Skin Cancer Treatment in Port Angeles, WA

 There are many options for skin cancer treatment in Port Angeles, WA.
 The greater northwest Washington region is home to many excellent dermatologists and cancer specialists who can work with you as you determine the best course of action given your squamous or basal cell prognosis, wether that be topical medications, laser surgery, cryosurgery, or Mohs surgery, the latter being what many skin cancer specialists consider the best skin cancer treatment for carcinomas in sensitive areas, like basal cell carcinoma on the nose, back or hands, or even the eyelids.

-But the other leading option, one that like Mohs surgery achieves a 98% cure rate on the first round of treatments, is Superficial Radiation Therapy, a skin cancer treatment so noninvasive patients don't even need localized pain medications.
-Superficial Radiation Therapy can be performed with the FDA cleared Sensus Healthcare SRT-100 device and the treatments take place in a doctor's office and are completely outpatient.
+But the other leading option, one that like Mohs surgery achieves a 98% cure rate on the first round of treatments, is Superficial Radio Therapy, a skin cancer treatment so noninvasive patients don’t even need localized pain medications.
+Superficial Radio Therapy can be performed with the FDA cleared Sensus Healthcare SRT-100 device and the treatments take place in a doctor’s office and are completely outpatient.
 Most non-melanoma skin cancer patients who choose SRT as their skin cancer treatment will be cured fully within just a few treatments, and unlike with the use of more intense radiation used to target internal tumors, SRT has no side effects and does not damage other tissue in the body.